What PSI Should My Tires Be? A Simple Tire Pressure Guide

 How TPMS Works, Lights, and When to Act

-Although it’s a small component, the Tire Pressure Monitoring System (TPMS) constantly checks each tire’s pressure via sensors and lights a dashboard warning if pressure drops about 25% below the vehicle’s recommended PSI.
-You’ll see a TPMS light when at least one tire isn’t properly inflated; a blinking light means system malfunction.
-Don’t rely solely on TPMS — confirm tire pressure with a tire gauge and correct to the vehicle’s recommended PSI level.
+The Tire Pressure Monitoring System (TPMS) constantly checks each tire’s pressure via sensors and lights a dashboard warning if pressure drops about 25% below the vehicle’s recommended PSI.
+You’ll see a TPMS light when at least one tire isn’t properly inflated.
+A blinking light means a system malfunction.
+Don’t rely solely on TPMS.
+Confirm tire pressure with a gauge and correct to the vehicle’s recommended PSI.

 Alert type Action required